kartax4/discordInfiniteTyping/README.md

 # discordInfiniteTyping
-A script that makes you type indefinetly
+A script that makes you type indefinetly <br>
 Pause it by clearInterval(typing)